ROLE

 -

-General and editing controls were cramped in a small bar.
+General and editing controls were cramped into a narrow section.

 -